freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Implementation

+Some methods in \freud\ do not operate on neighboring pairs of particles.
+For those that still depend on particle positions (such as \texttt{GaussianDensity}), the first argument is still any valid \texttt{system}, but no \texttt{neighbors} are provided.
+Some methods do not depend on positions at all; for instance, the \texttt{Nematic} order parameter only requires particle orientations.
+In such cases, the user can simply pass that quantity alone to the calculation.
+This mode of operation is particularly useful when performing high-throughput analysis of large files; using file formats like GSD that permit reading only certain properties of the trajectory, users can minimize I/O operations by only reading the required arrays from memory.

-Nearly all compute classes are implemented in C++, and all parallelism is accomplished using \gls{tbb} \cite{Intel2018}.
-Python bindings for these C++ classes are generated using Cython \cite{Behnel2011a}, and the C++ methods are mirrored in Python using thin Cython classes that dispatch calls to the underlying C++ class instances.
-In general, these Cython classes have limited responsibilities: managing the memory of the underlying C++ instances, sanitizing inputs when necessary, and providing transparent access via memory views on C++ arrays.
-Some compute classes are implemented in pure Cython when efficient implementations of the performance-critical components of the analyses are already available with a Python interface.
-For example, the most expensive component of the \texttt{interface} class is a neighbor distance calculation that can be performed using the classes in the \texttt{locality} module.
-Similarly, the \texttt{msd} module calls FFTs provided by NumPy or SciPy.
+All Compute classes use efficient, thread-parallel C++ implementations for performance-critical components.
+The Python bindings for these C++ classes are generated using Cython \cite{Behnel2011a}, and the C++ methods are mirrored in Python using thin Cython classes that dispatch calls to the underlying C++ class instances.
+The Cython classes have limited responsibilities: managing the memory of the underlying C++ instances, sanitizing inputs when necessary, and providing transparent access via memory views on C++ arrays.

+The main exception to this design is the \texttt{msd} module, which is implemented in pure Python in \freud.
+The \ac{msd} is a measure of, on average, how far particles move in a given window of time.
+In a simulation trajectory of $N_f$ frames, the \ac{msd} of particle $i$ over a window of length $m$ frames is given by: \begin{linenomath*}